volt-protocol/ethereum-credit-guild/credit.md

 So long as there is an honest minority of GUILD holders, reckless loans that endanger the system as a whole can be prevented, while the loans that do fail result in a decreased ownership stake for bad allocators.

-## Example Market Behavior

-Suppose that one credit starts at a price of one dollar.

-If there is net demand to hold credits, the price will drift up, say to $1.01.
-From the perspective of existing borrowers, it has become more expensive to repay their debts.
-From the perspective of existing credit holders, it is a bonus interest income that they could realize by selling their credits.
-From the perspective of a new borrower, it is a chance to earn an arbitrage income **if this demand is temporary and the price is expected to revert**.
-It's impossible to predict with certainty whether this is the case.
-MakerDAO implemented a zero fee USDC PSM (which is being altered after this weekend's peg scare) to ensure a smooth arbitrage loop between DAI and the dollar.
-CREDIT takes a different approach in rejecting trust in any external asset as being exactly equal to $1, and furthermore, accepting some noise in CREDIT's peg rather than admitting bank run/Gresham's law risk with a naive PSM.

-Consider a credit with two basic types of loan terms available:

-- long term availability loans, expected to need to be altered by governance only rarely and thus having a long availability duration, perhaps one month.
-For example, "mint 100 CREDIT against 102 USDC at 1% interest and 1% call fee" creates a robust arbitrage opportunity for maintaining CREDIT price stability, while protecting the protocol from an event like a single partner bank of Circle failing.
-- short term availability loans, mostly for volatile assets that need to be rolled over frequently and thus have a short availability duration for a given loan term, perhaps a week.
-For example, "mint 1000 CREDIT against 1 ETH at 1% interest and 0.5% call fee".
-In a week, this might be too close to the current ETH price for lenders to approve issuing new loans.

-If there is a spike in demand to hold CREDIT vs to long CREDIT/ETH, an arbitrageur can profit by minting CREDIT against USDC.
-At $1.02+ per CREDIT, the arbitrageur has risk-free profit, constraining the price borrowers must face to close their positions within a reasonable bound.
-What if the arbitrageur loses their bet, and the CREDIT price increases further during their loan term?
-Given the call fee on the loan, they have until the interest they're charged accumulates enough to make